 Here’s how to make it more fun:

 1. Shop.
 Give the kids a bag and let them buy their favorite foods.
-Ouris PERFECT for this!
-The set includes a bag to carry your purchases, a scrubber and cotton towel for cleaning your produce, and a booklet with information on which fruits and vegetables are best in each season, where they are grown and how best to prepare them.
+Have them ask the vendors which fruits and vegetables are best in each season, where they are grown and how best to prepare them.

 2. Learn.
 Give your kids a small notebook or “Adventure Guide Book.”
 Have your kids visit each stall and identify a food they like best.
 Have them write notes in their book on who they met, which foods they tasted and liked or didn’t like, and where the farm is located.